For Each Compound Determine The Direction Of Bond Polarity

 • Dipole Moment: The dipole moment vectors point from the C atom towards each O atom.

 Although the C=O bonds in carbon dioxide are polar, the molecule is linear, and the two bond dipoles cancel each other out, resulting in a net dipole moment of zero.
-Therefore, CO₂ is a nonpolar molecule.
+Which means, CO₂ is a nonpolar molecule.

 3. Ammonia (NH₃)